grezniczek/redcap_survey_auth/README.md

 ### System-Level Settings

-- **Global - Debug Mode:** When enabled, some additional information will be printed to the Web-browser's console.
-This setting is global, i.e. debug info will be shown regardless of the debug setting in a project.

 - **Lockout time:** The time, in (whole) minutes, a user (based on client IP) is denied further login attempts.
 Defaults to 5 minutes.
 Explicitly setting this to 0 (zero) will disable the lockout mechanism.
 The lockout occurs after 3 failed attempts.

 ### Project-Level Settings